Precision Metalworkers

 Outlook

-Employment is expected to decline for tool and die makers through 2028, according to the U.S. Department of Labor.
+Employment for tool and die makers is expected to decline by 10 percent from 2023 through 2033, according to the U.S. Department of Labor.
 Demand will be impacted by both advances in automation and foreign competition.
 However, skilled craftsworkers continue to play a key role in the operation of many firms.
-As firms continue to invest in new equipment and modify production techniques, they will continue to rely heavi...
+As firms continue to invest in new equipment and modify production techniques, they wil...